Seattle is ‘a notable exception’ for stalled home prices

 Nationally, home-price gains slowed for the 13th straight month in April, evidence that weaker demand is keeping prices in check even as mortgage rates fall.

-The 20-city home price index rose 2.5% in April from a year earlier, down slightly from an annual gain of 2.6% in March.
+The 20-city Case-Shiller home price index rose 2.5% in April from a year earlier, down slightly from an annual gain of 2.6% in March.
 That’s the smallest increase in nearly seven years.

-The hottest home markets remain in the Sunbelt.
+The hottest home markets remain in the Sun Belt.

-Las Vegas experienced a 7.1% year-over-year price increase, followed by Phoenix with a 6.0% increase, and Tampa with a 5.6% increase, according to S & P.
+Las Vegas experienced a 7.1% year-over-year price increase, followed by Phoenix with a 6.0% increase, and Tampa with a 5.6% increase, according to S&P.

 Nine of the 20 cities reported greater price increases in the year ending April 2019 than in the year ending March 2019.